Adarsha2006/LICs-_LAB_using_PSPICE-/Resistive_Load_CS_Amplifier_Experiment1.md

 # Conclusion

-The Resistive Load CS Amplifier was successfully designed and simulated using 180nm CMOS technology in LTspice.
-The effect of varying load resistance (RD), transistor width (W), and bias voltage was studied through DC, Transient, and AC analysis.
-The experiment clearly verifies the gain–bandwidth tradeoff and the inverting nature of the Common Source amplifier.
+-The Resistive Load CS Amplifier was successfully designed and simulated using 180nm CMOS technology in LTspice.
+-The effect of varying load resistance (RD), transistor width (W), and bias voltage was studied through DC, Transient, and AC analysis.
+-The experiment clearly verifies the gain–bandwidth tradeoff and the inverting nature of the Common Source amplifier.

 ---